 Most immigration cases based on EB-2 and EB-3 petitions require both PERM certification and employer sponsorship.
 Individuals who hold advanced degrees may be eligible for an EB-2 visa.
 Foreign nationals who qualify as professionals or skilled workers, as well as unskilled workers in certain jobs, can file EB-3 petitions.For more information on these employment-based visas, please review:

 No PERM certification is required in EB-4 or EB-5 cases.
 To qualify for an EB-4 visa, the foreign employee must meet the USCIS definition of a special immigrant.
 A number of professions and special groups are included.
 The EB-5 category is open to foreign nationals who intend to invest in a new commercial enterprise in the U.S. For more details on these visas, visit:

 The green card process can be cumbersome and confusing, for employers and foreign workers alike.
 The immigration attorneys at KPPB Law have experience in employment-based immigration cases; including assisting clients in pursuing an employment-based green card under any EB preference category.
 We are familiar with the PERM certification process as well as the other visa requirements.
 Our firm may be able to help employers and foreign workers by drafting and filing the proper legal documents or by interacting with USCIS on their behalf.

-We offer free initial consultations by phone or at our office so that you can discuss your options with an attorney and make the best decision moving forward.
+We offer consultations by phone or at our office so that you can discuss your options with an attorney and make the best decision moving forward.
 Our attorneys work to develop strategies and present options based on the client’s goals and circumstances.
-Call our firm or, contact our attorneys online to set up your free consultation today!
+Call our firm or, contact our attorneys online to set up your consultation today!